NorthwoodsSoftware/gojs-react-basic/README.md

-# GoJS React Basic
+# gojs-react-basic

-### By Northwoods Software for [GoJS 2.1 Alpha](https://gojs.net/alpha)
+### By Northwoods Software for [GoJS 2.1 Beta](https://gojs.net/beta)

 This project provides a basic example of using GoJS in a React app.
-Check out the [Intro page on using GoJS with React](https://gojs.net/alpha/intro/react.html) for more information.
+Check out the [Intro page on using GoJS with React](https://gojs.net/beta/intro/react.html) for more information.

+It makes use of the [gojs-react](https://github.com/NorthwoodsSoftware/gojs-react) package to handle some boilerplate for setting up and tearing down a Diagram component.

 When running the sample, try moving around nodes, editing text, relinking, undoing (Ctrl-Z), etc. within the diagram and you'll notice the changes are reflected in the inspector area.
 You'll also notice that changes